hackberry-xyz/website/content/_index.md

 ### ```reconframe```

-A python framework for writing automation scripts during penetration testing.
+A python framework for performing small scale to large scale reconnaissance by leveraging the power of the Python Programming Language.

 [PyPI](https://pypi.org/project/reconframe/) | [GitHub](https://github.com/hackberry-xyz/reconframe) | [Documentation](https://reconframe.readthedocs.io)

 ## Joining Hackberry

 Hackberry is more of a label underwhich people are expected to share their knowledge and resources.
-Presently, Hackberry is being run by [0xcrypto](https://vi.hackberry.xyz) on his own.
-There are some collaborations but still, Hackberry is a one man army.
-If you are interested to join or collaborate, drop us (me) a message on [twitter](https://twitter.com/0xcrypto).
+If you are interested to join or collaborate, drop us a message on [twitter](https://twitter.com/hackberry-xyz).
 Contributions on [Open Source Projects](https://github.com/hackberry-xyz) are always appreciated.

+## Security

+We invite security researchers to test our projects and websites on our bug bounty program hosted on [Open Bug Bounty](https://www.openbugbounty.org/bugbounty/hackberry_xyz/).
+We are thankful to the hackers who [pwned us](/pwn4ge.txt) before we got pwned by malicious hackers.